Guide to Disney Jollywood Nights Christmas Party at Hollywood Studios

 One of the advantages of doing an After Hours event is that it has minimal impact on crowds since those events occur after regular park closing.
 Day guests thus don’t “plan around” After Hours, since it doesn’t really impact them.
 Although not branded as such, this is comparable to an After Hours event timing-wise.

 With the 8:30 pm start time, Disney Jollywood Nights should not massively disrupt crowds.
-On a normal night during the holiday season, Disney’s Hollywood Studios would close at 8 or 9 pm.
-On Disney Jollywood Nights dates, it’s likely that the park will close at 7:30 pm or 8 pm to day guests.
+On a normal night during the holiday season, Disney’s Hollywood Studios would close at 9 pm.
+On Disney Jollywood Nights dates, the park will close at 8 pm to day guests.
 That’s a slight loss of time, but not enough that it’ll cause crowds to shift around significantly on its own.

 With that said, there will likely be an impact on Fantasmic.
 Since the reimagined nighttime spectacular returned, it has offered two performances on busier days–including all but a handful of dates last holiday season.
 Last November and December, the first showtime typically occurred around 7 pm, with a second at 9 pm or 9:30 pm depending upon when the park closed.